tldr-pages/tldr/pages/common/pulumi-up.md

 `pulumi up --suppress-outputs`

-- Continue updating resources even if an error is encountered:
+- Continue updating the resources, even if an error is encountered:

 `pulumi up --continue-on-error`